cdm-ium/app-w-lint/README.md

 ## Update your edittor with the appropriate plugin

-Follow: https://standardjs.com/#are-there-text-editor-plugins for instructions for your environment.
+Follow: [the standard js instructions](https://standardjs.com/#are-there-text-editor-plugins) for instructions for your environment.

 ## Profit